Historian and Front-end developer

 From the end of the 9th century onward, a frustrated attack by the Vikings took place in Paris and the Vikings saw that it was becoming more and more difficult for them to carry out this type of attack.
 Other strategies are put forward now.
 One was through an alternative formula, initiating permanent establishments that allowed to consolidate territories in the coast, especially in the east of England.
 They were narrow groups, which were even absorbed by the native peoples.

 Of this period is the creation of the Danish Empire of Scandinavia, relatively short in time.
-The king was Cnut the Great (known as Canute), King of Denmark and England, during the years 1018 to 1035.
+During the years 1018 to 1035, Cnut the Great (known as Canute), was the King of Denmark and England.
 Cnut’s troops carried out the occupation of the northern coast of France, Normandy.
 In 911, it became a Duchy.
 It was a concession of the Carolingian Empire to settle in this area.
 The Frankish Kingdom saved future attacks if this was the product of an amicable settlement.
 In return, the Danes had to ensure fidelity to the King of France and had to convert to Christianity.
 Normandy became a platform for future expansion.
 In 1066, they headed for England and occupied it.
 In 1071-75 they intervened in southern Italy, beginning of the Kingdom of the Two Sicilians.
 Initially, the territory was Byzantine.

 The expeditions of the Swedes or Varangians (merchants) took place on the shores of the Baltic seas.
 They were not as aggressive.
 Basically, their action was aimed to commercial dealings.
 They entered through the rivers of the Baltic Sea and connected to the Black Sea.
 They also arrived to the Caspian Sea.
 What they wanted was to trade silver with Constantinople and Baghdad.
 These actions were not only pillaging, but tended towards settlements, relating to the natives and creating cities: they settled in large cities, such as Novgorod and Kiev.
 Rapid fusion of the Varangian aristocracy with the local nobility led to a process of stabilization.
-They converted to Christianity.
-The first Russian and Slavic kingdoms were formed.
+They converted to Christianity and formed the first Russian and Slavic kingdoms.

 The Hungarians expeditions had an active presence in Carolingian Europe between the 9th and 10th centuries.
 The origin of the Magyars is little known.
 It could be of Finnish origin.
 Around 875 they crossed the Carpathians and settled in today Hungary and Czech Republic.
 They expelled the farmers and missionaries who had settled in that area of Pannonia.
 They were extremely aggressive.
 The region of Pannonia was the starting point for very violent expeditions.